 Weird times we’re living in.
 Like many of you, my family has spent a LOT of time at home on lockdown the past few weeks trying to stay healthy during this pandemic.
-Being the fastidious creature that I am, I decided to use the opportunity to get ahead on some serious spring cleaning and try some new, thriftier, healthier, and more effective DIY cleaning solutions.
+Being the fastidious creature that I am, I decided to use the opportunity to get ahead on some serious spring cleaning and try some new, thriftier, healthier, and more effective DIY cleaner.

 I did a little research, and y’all…I feel like I accidentally stumbled onto the secret sauce of cleaning.
-This DIY recipe (which, apparently, is NOT a secret at all if you spend even 30 seconds looking on Pinterest, as it’s featured on a number of different sites) is amazing.
+This DIY cleaner recipe (which, apparently, is NOT a secret at all if you spend even 30 seconds looking on Pinterest, as it’s featured on a number of different sites) is amazing.
 It’s all-natural has done the work for me on everything I’ve sprayed it on.
 (I’m fairly certain it will NOT disinfect anything, though — just make it clean.
 So don’t use it for trying to kill the coronavirus or any other germs).

 DIY Multi-Purpose Cleaner Recipe